mendersoftware/mender-docs/02.Overview/05.Certificates-and-keys/docs.md

 will verify trust using its system root certificates, which are typically provided by the `ca-certificates` package.

-If the certificate is self-signed, then clients that are to connect to the server need to have the file with the concatenated certificates (`keys-generated/certs/server.crt`) stored locally in order to verify the server's authenticity.
-Please see [the client section on building for production](../../artifacts/yocto-project/building-for-production) for a description on how to provision new device disk images with the new certificates.
+If the certificate is self-signed, then clients that connect to the server need to have the file with the concatenated certificates (`keys-generated/certs/server.crt`) stored locally in order to verify the server's authenticity.
+Please see [the client section on building for production](../../system-updates/yocto-project/building-for-production) for a description on how to provision new device disk images with the new certificates.
 In this case, it is advisable to ensure there is a overlap between the issuance of new certificates and expiration of old ones so all clients are